 - Make sure Wi-Fi on your device is on and that you can see your Wi-Fi network name on your device.
-If you can't find your Wi-Fi network name, please visit your Plume App, go to Settings on the menu and verify your Wi-Fi network name.
+If you can't find your Wi-Fi network name, please visit your HomePass App, go to Settings on the menu and verify your Wi-Fi network name.
 You can easily share this information with new devices that have an active internet or cellular connection.

 - Make sure you enter the correct Wi-Fi password if prompted.

 - Make sure that the gateway pod is connected to the modem and is functioning.
 Check to make sure that your Pods are online.
-You can always verify the status of your Pods in your Plume App Settings.
+You can always verify the status of your Pods in your HomePass App Settings.

 - Restart your device.
-Some always-on devices like thermostats and and doorbells may not connect to the new network without a reboot.
+Some always-on devices like thermostats and doorbells may not connect to the new network without a reboot.

 - Reset network settings or forget the old network on your device.
 If your old Wi-Fi is still broadcasting, your device may be switching between networks.